axone-protocol/axoned/README.md

 ## Want to become a validator?

 Validators are responsible for securing the axone network.
-Validator responsibilities include maintaining a functional [node](https://docs.axone.xyz/docs/nodes/run-node) with constant uptime and providing a sufficient amount of $KNOW as stake.
+Validator responsibilities include maintaining a functional [node](https://docs.axone.xyz/docs/nodes/run-node) with constant uptime and providing a sufficient amount of $AXONE as stake.
 In exchange for this service, validators receive block rewards and transaction fees.

 Want to become a validator? 👉 [Checkout the documentation!](https://docs.axone.xyz/docs/nodes/introduction)